The Lost Prince.

 Maddie groaned.
 “At least your namesake lived,” she grumbled.

 “That’s true.
-She b-became a minor villainess because of neglect and abuse.
+She b-became a minor… villainess because of… of neglect and abuse.
 But she did live.
-And her position was s-secure from the moment her talent came to light.”
+And her position was s-secure from the moment her talent… talent came to light.”

 Em had to pause and catch her breath.
-It was a long speech for her.
+Her laughter had taken too much oomph out of her.

-Maddie snorted at the word ‘secure’ and shook her head.
-Then she glanced over at Em and reached for her hand.
+Meanwhile, Maddie snorted at the word ‘secure’ and shook her head.
+Then she glanced over at Em and reached for her sister's hand.

 “We’re almost there.
-You should go to sleep.”
+You should get some sleep.”

 “I don’t want to.
 I don’t want to miss… anything…”

-She was also afraid she’d have nightmares that involved needles, waking up during surgery, and MRI tubes.
-Though it didn’t matter, since she was driving toward that nightmare.
+Em was also afraid she’d have nightmares involving needles, possibly waking up during surgery, and MRI tubes.
+Though did it matter if she dreamed about it or not?
+Since she was driving toward that reality?

 She closed her eyes tightly against a sudden rush of tears.